 Services that are covered for you What you must pay when you get these services Vision care Covered services include: Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
 Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts.
 HAP covers one routine eye exam per year.
 For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older and Hispanic Americans who are age 50 and older and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is covered once per year One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses or contact lenses once every year HAP partners with EyeMed to provide routine vision care services.
-EyeMed has a national network of both inperson providers and online options for buying glasses and contacts.
-In-network retailers include Henry Ford OptimEyes, LensCrafters, Target Optical, Pearle Vision, and America's Best. \$10 copay for Medicare-covered eye exams by a primary care physician. \$30 copay for Medicare-covered eye exams by a specialty care physician.
-There is no coinsurance, copayment, or deductible for the Medicare-covered standard eye wear after cataract surgery.
-When using an in network EyeMed Provider, through the Insight Provider Network, there is no coinsurance, copayment, or deductible for the routine eye exam each year.
-The plan has a \$130 allowance every calendar year for contact lenses and frames).
+People at high \$0 copay for Medicare- covered eye exams by a primary care physician. \$30 copay for Medicare- covered eye exams by a specialty care physician.
+There is no coinsurance, copayment, or deductible for the Medicare-covered standard eye wear after risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African Americans who are age 50 and older and Hispanic Americans who are 65 or older For people with diabetes, screening for diabetic retinopathy is covered once per year One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens (If you have two separate cataract operations, you cataract surgery.
+When using an in network EyeMed Provider, through the Insight Provider Networ there is no coinsurance, copayment, or deductible for the routine eye exam each year. cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)
+HAP partners with EyeMed to provide routine vision care services.
+EyeMed has a national network of both inperson providers and online options for buying glasses The plan has a \$130 allowance every calendar year for contact lenses and eyeglasses (lenses and frames).
+A 20% discount ork, or frames).
 A 20% discount applies for any balance over the \$130 allowance.
 Once the funded benefit has been used, a 40% discount applies for an additional complete pair of eyeglasses and a 15% discount for additional contact lenses.
-Must use an
+Must use an EyeMed provider.